akumahesther/Data_Cleaning_Preparation/README.md

 - Original Dataset: 1,200 rows
 - Cleaned Dataset: 1,200 rows
 - Row Removed:No duplicate values found.
+- Missing values: 309 null values was replaced with "No Coupon"
 - Standardized Format: I Capitalized and trimmed all the Categorical columns
 - Number Format: All columns were changed to its appropriate data type.